Leadership or Unlimited Power Goes to Emperor Palpatine's Head

 After the big showdown, David carries Goliath’s head around like Perseus anticipating a duel with the kraken.
 No, seriously.
 He literally takes the head on a carnival tour around Israel (v.
 54).
 With this giant defeat (pun intended) to his credit, David becomes a national hero.
 As soon as he walks off the battlefield Saul bestows him with a high military rank.
 He seems to impress everyone he talks to.
 Chapter 18 reveals Saul’s son Jonathan immediately considers David a brother from another mother (v.
 1).
 David finds the connection undeniable as well, especially when he sees Jonathan’s Fortis Fortuna Adiuvat tattoo.
 They promise to have each other’s back no matter what (v.
 3).
 Jonathan is the quintessential dueteragonist.
 He’s the Kumar to David’s Harold.
 The Chewbacca to David’s Han Solo.
 The Ted Theodore Logan to David’s Bill S. Preston.
 Talk about a good day: David bested Fezzik, earned the right to marry the king’s daughter, scored a prestigious spot in the royal court and made a BFF.

 But things go south quick.
-No sooner has David established himself in the king’s court than Saul’s insecurities begin to take hold—and when he hears the local radio station playing “Saul has slain his thousands, and David his tens of thousands” his jealousy reaches Fernand Mondego heights (vv.
+No sooner has David established himself in the king’s court than Saul’s insecurities begin to take hold—and when he hears the local radio station playing “Saul has slain his thousands/And David his tens of thousands” his jealousy reaches Thaddeus Sivana heights (vv.
 7-9).
 Ironically, David, the guy arousing all of Saul’s suspicions, is once again called in to soothe the king with his musical talents.
 But it doesn’t play out like before since Saul now views him as a threat.
 He even attempts to pull a Staff Sergeant Bob Barnes and eliminate David with unfriendly fire mid-chorus (v.
 11).
 David escapes unharmed, but Saul continues to incessantly plot against him.

 Saul stops trying to hide his motivations in chapter 19 and openly discusses killing David with his royal advisors and Jonathan (v.
 1).
 Of course, Jonathan rats his dad out to David so his bestie can dodge another attempt on his life.
 He even manages to convince his old man David is more of an asset than a threat and Saul promises not to kill him.
 But when David leads yet another successful campaign against the Philistines Saul’s insecurities spiral out of control and he once again goes after David during a private concert, trying to give him the Vaudeville hook with a straight spear (v.
 10).
 David exits stage left and doesn’t return for an encore.
 But this time Saul doubles down and sends Robert Rath to David’s place to rub him out.
 Luckily, his new bride tips him off and sets up an elaborate Ferris Bueller sleeping dummy to trick her dad and buy David more time to escape (vv.
 11-16).
 And it works.